cjappl/Conference-Presentations/slides.md

 - A real-time logger is a lock-free queue that you can print messages into.
 - Beware the sneaky system calls to `localeconv` in standard `printf` family code.
 - Use sequence numbers to ensure your loggers have proper ordering.
+- Beware the possibility of data loss using the real-time logger.
-- `va_args` is real-time safe on most platforms
+- `va_args` is real-time safe on most platforms.
-    - Variadic templates for the paranoid (or embedded inclined)
+    - Variadic templates for the paranoid (or embedded inclined).
+    - Also unlocks the use of `libfmt` - which is type-safe as well!

 </v-clicks>